 Honoring the Life and Legacy of Henrietta Lacks

 Call it a monumental achievement—in more ways than one.
-Recently, AARP Virginia helped a Southside community honor and remember a woman who made lasting contributions to modern medicine—even if was without her knowledge or, for many years, without her family’s compensation for her cells’ commercial use.
+Recently, AARP Virginia helped a Southside community honor and remember a woman who made lasting contributions to modern medicine—even if it was without her knowledge or, for many years, without her family’s compensation for her cells’ commercial use.

 Henrietta Lacks grew up the daughter of African American sharecroppers in Halifax County.
 Her role in medical history began in 1951 when she was diagnosed with cervical cancer that took her life eight months later.
 During her treatment, samples of her cancerous cells were collected, and the medical community quickly realized that instead of rapidly dying as normally occurs, these cells would indefinitely reproduce outside the human body.
 In the more than 70 years since, the cells have proved invaluable to worldwide medical research, helping develop a polio vaccine and contribute to research on cancer, AIDS, and COVID-19 among other medical conditions.